 Less stress equals more weight loss

 While controlling stress may be easier said than done, doing so is repeatedly proven to promote good health and promote weight loss.
 Stress leads to an increase in cortisol, which in turn can increase insulin.
-Insulin can also stimulate the appetite which often increases bing-eating and drinking; it is one big vicious cycle.
+Insulin can also stimulate your appetite which often increases bing-eating and drinking; it’s one big vicious cycle.

 How holistic practises (Yoga & Meditation) can help you lose weight:

 1.)
 Meditation increases weight loss through stress reduction

 You may be wondering; how meditation can help you lose weight?
 After all meditation doesn’t burn calories like working out does.

 Meditation is the practise of focusing one’s mind in silence, disconnecting from all sensory and environmental inputs that are used by the brain and consciousness as we experience our lives in this particular reality.
 During meditation mental focus is directed from the outside to the inside, to the inner self, the very essence of your being.